It’s not your fault. Self-blame and domestic abuse.

 He monitors your phone, withholds money, terrorises you, isolates you, calls you a mental slag.

 You will know this behaviour is abusive and wrong, but on some level, you may feel it’s partly your fault that he behaves like this.
-Your fault he loses his temper, your fault he’s having an affair, your fault you didn’t try harder.
+Your fault that he loses his temper, your fault he’s having an affair, your fault you didn’t try harder.
 If you’d only been more giving, shown more patience and loved him more, perhaps things would have been different.

 These are the most common reasons women will blame themselves for abuse: